-- The global app economy is valued at more than JPY 800 trillion globally. - The Japanese software developer workforce is estimated to total approximately 570,000 and growing.7 - The 6.3 billion global smartphone owners downloaded 230 billion apps in 2021. - Top app downloads (non-gaming):8 - 12.13 billion business-related downloads - 5.87 billion finance downloads - 4.87 billion productivity-related downloads - 2.48 billion health and fitness-related downloads - 950 million education downloads d.
+- The global app economy is valued at more than US \$1.8 trillion globally. - The COMSEA software developer workforce is significant and growing. - The 6.3 billion global smartphone owners downloaded 230 billion apps in 2021. - Top app downloads (non-gaming):5 - 12.13 billion business-related downloads - 5.87 billion finance downloads - 4.87 billion productivity-related downloads - 2.48 billion health and fitness-related downloads - 950 million education downloads d.
 The Applicability of Competition Law to Software Platforms: Two-Sided Market Analysis i.
 Software Platforms and Market Definitions

 An appropriately scoped market definition should precede determinations of market power and whether a market feature has an adverse effect on competition, including with regard to the impact on small businesses.
-While DMCH's market definition should consider antitrust foundations such as the existence of substitutes, such an analysis must be fact-specific and traditional antitrust analysis is not easily applied to platforms that often are multi-sided markets.
+While CCC's market definition should consider antitrust foundations such as the existence of substitutes, such an analysis must be fact-specific and traditional antitrust analysis is not easily applied to platforms that often are multi-sided markets.

 Multi-sided platforms differ from traditional markets in important ways because the platform creator's practices and pricing on one side of the market affect the other side.
 For example, investments that increase participation or quality on one side of the market create the value that is sought by the other side.
 The value of the services that a two-sided platform provides increases as the number of participants on both sides of the platform increases.
-A platform firm must, therefore, be concerned not only with its own quality and advertising, but also that of the vendors who operate over its network.9
+A platform firm must, therefore, be concerned not only with its own quality and advertising, but also that of the vendors who operate over its network.6